mohit-sharma-87/starter-azure-function-mongodb/README.md

 # How to use Azure functions with MongoDB Atlas in Java

+Cloud computing is one of the most discussed topics in the tech industry.
+Its ability to scale up and down infrastructure instantly, serverless apps are just a few benefits to start with.
+In this article, we are going write the function as a service(FaaS)e i.e. serverless function that would interact with data via a database to produce meaningful results.
+FaaS can be also very useful in A/B testing where you want to release quickly an independent function without going into actual implementation or release.

 > In this article we will learn how to use [MongoDB atlas](https://www.mongodb.com/atlas/database), a cloud database,
 > when you are getting started with [Azure functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview)
 > in Java.

-## Introduction

-Cloud computing is one of the most discussed topics in the tech industry.
-Its ability to scale up and down infrastructure instantly, serverless apps are just a few benefits to start with.
-In this article, we are going write the function as a service(FaaS)e i.e. serverless function that would interact with data via a database to produce meaningful results.

 ## Prerequisites